• Home

 Old Fashioned Soft Molasses Cookies

-I love that they don’t need to be rolled out and cookie-cuttered (I prefer low maintenance recipes, you know).
+I love that these cookies don’t need to be rolled out and cookie-cuttered.
+I prefer low maintenance recipes, you know!

 If you accidentally overcook these, they won’t be “soft,” but they’re still great as dunkers!